jtzl-wp/swipecomic/readme.txt

 Go to Settings > SwipeComic and configure the URL prefix.
 You can also disable the prefix entirely to use root-level URLs.

+= I'm getting 404 errors on comic pages after updating "Use URL Prefix" - what should I do? =

+If your site uses object caching (like Redis, Memcached, or similar), WordPress may cache the old permalink structure.
+After changing the "Use URL Prefix" setting, go to Settings > Permalinks in your WordPress admin and click "Save Changes" to manually flush the permalink cache.
+This will regenerate the rewrite rules and resolve the 404 errors.

 = Is this plugin mobile-friendly? =

 Yes!
 SwipeComic is built with a mobile-first approach.
 The current alpha release provides basic responsive display.
 Advanced mobile features like swipe navigation will be added in future releases.